 The cost of hiring a skip is size-dependent.
 Whilst we can explore different price points in this guide, skip hire prices, as expected, increase with size.
 In addition to the skip hire itself, you also need to consider the cost of a permit, should one be required.
 We include these prices in your order review and enable you to get started in obtaining one – though you’ll need to ensure that this is set up and in place before your skip arrives, and that there is access for a nine-foot lorry to come and collect the skip when you’re done.

 If you’re looking for the cost of hiring a skip in your area, we’ve got a helpful and easy-to-use, skip-hire tool, that identifies the cost for you.
 Simply type in your postcode and we’ll show you the price of each available size.

-WHAT ITEMS CAN I PUT IN A HIRED SKIP?
+WHAT ITEMS CAN'T I PUT IN A HIRED SKIP?

 Skip hire can be a confusing world in terms of knowing what items can and can’t go in.
 Whilst they’re excellent for getting rid of most things, there are limitations around certain materials.

-This guide explains the different items that can and can’t be put in a skip:
+This guide explains the different items that can’t be put in a skip:

 Hazardous or harmful items

 Oils (hydraulic oil, engine oil, cooking oil)